pbhandar2/BlockTraceFeatures/README.md

 3. MSR

 ## Features
-The following features are generated at 30 minute intervals.
+Given a block trace, size of a Logical Block Address (LBA) and the size of a page the following features are generated at 30 minute intervals.

 | Feature      | Description |